columbia/VIA/README.md

 ## 2. Performance Evaluation

-Since hardware support for ACCA is not avaiable yet, we provide a Arm Neoverse N1 System Development Platform (N1SDP) that runs modified RMM and
+Since the hardware support for ACCA is not avaiable yet, we provide an Arm Neoverse N1 System Development Platform (N1SDP) that runs modified RMM and
 Trusted Firmware-A (TF-A) as EL3M to get a preliminary measure of CCA performance.
-We provide remote access for you to run benchmark on the N1SDP.
+We provide remote access for you to run benchmarks on the N1SDP.

 ### 2.1 Prerequisites

 #### 2.1.1 Connecting to the Jump Host

-The N1SDP is connected to a jump host with a Intel Xeon E5-2690 8 cores CPU via a 1Gbps switch.
+The N1SDP is connected to a jump host with two Intel Xeon E5-2690 8 cores CPUs via a 1Gbps switch.
 You can use the jump host to access the N1SDP and run network benchmarks from the jump host as the client.

 Send an email to [osdi22paper196ae@gmail.com](mailto:osdi22paper196ae@gmail.com) with the subject "OSDI AE" and your ssh public key in the content so